hayden-fr/ComfyUI-Model-Manager/README.md

 - View file info and metadata.
 - Rename, move or **permanently** remove a model and all of it's related files.
 - Read, edit and save notes.
 (Saved as a `.txt` file beside the model).
-  - `Ctrl+S` to save a note when the textarea is in focus.
+  - `Ctrl+s` to save a note when the textarea is in focus.
   - Autosave can be enabled in settings.
 (Note: Once the model info view is closed, the undo history is lost.)
 - Change or remove a model's preview image.
 - View training tags and use the random tag generator to generate prompt ideas.